-Tie off the extra length of strap directly above the buckle once it's been cinched tight for added security in case the buckle releases while you're driving.
+Tie off the extra length of strap directly above the buckle once it's been cinched tight.
+This adds security should the buckle release while you're driving.

-Unless you're super-confident in your knot-tying ability, use nylon tie-down straps with cam-buckles for their ease of use and reliability.
+Unless you're super-confident in your knot-tying ability, use nylon tie-down straps with cam-buckles.
+They are reliable and easy to use.
 If rope is all you have, make sure it's non-stretch and water-resistant.
-It should be "seasoned" (brand new ropes tend to stretch), non-slick (slippery ropes tend to come untied), and non-elastic (even when pulled tight, elastic lines and bungee cords can expand under pressure and let go of a boat).
+It should be "seasoned" (brand-new ropes tend to stretch), non-slick (slippery ropes tend to come untied) and non-elastic (even when pulled tight, elastic lines and bungee cords expand under pressure and can let go of a boat).

 No matter what type of tie-downs you use, follow these basic procedures whenever you secure your kayak to a roof rack.

 Note: Avoid over-tightening any of the straps holding your kayak in place.
 Too much tension can deform plastic hulls and crack fiberglass.

 Always make sure your boat is securely fastened to your rack before heading out.
 Check it occasionally throughout your drive.
 Road vibrations can cause straps to loosen slightly and some boats soften up when exposed to the heat of the sun.

 To check your kayak, grab hold of either end of the boat and shake it from side to side.
 If the kayak is secure, the entire car should shift instead of just the boat.
 Inspect both bumper lines each time you check your boat.

 Drive cautiously.
 Kayaks can affect the handling of some cars in high winds or at high speeds, so keep your speed down.